ChrisMorr154/ChrisMorr154/README.md

 * 🤖: Linear regression model that computes predictions on

 #### :performing_arts: -> Hobbies
-#### I am a huge fan of Dark Souls ⚔️: and enjoy learning new technologies and playing guitar!
+#### I am a huge fan of Dark Souls ⚔️, enjoy learning new technologies, and playing guitar!
 --------------------------------------------------------------------------------

 #### Languages